 Anti-Spoofing - Preventing traffic with spoofed source IP addresses

-Relevant MANRS expected actions:
+This is a recommended Action:

 Network operator implements a system that enables source address validation for at least single-homed stub customer networks, their own end-users and infrastructure.
 Network operator implements anti-spoofing filtering to prevent packets with incorrect source IP address from entering and leaving the network.